Think of this as your guide to making the most of Camp Kinda. Let's get started!

 What You'll Need

 Before you start kinda camping, we recommend gathering a few basic supplies.
 Put these in a box or bin for easy access during Camp Kinda time.
 It'll mean less scrounging for kids and fewer interruptions for grown-ups.
 On many days, this box will be all you need, besides a device with internet access.
-Our weekly emails will note any other specific items you may need to track down for that week's activities.

-Camp Kinda Supplies
+Camp Kinda Toolkit

 - Drawing utensils